You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 Maximum Group of 16

-This Galleria dell'Accademia is home to one of the most celebrated masterpieces in existence, the David statue.
-Michelangelo di Lodovico Buonarroti Simoni was the only artist in Florence who could work with this block of marble, and he turned it into his masterpiece!
-Out of all the museums in Florence, the Accademia Gallery is the most visited right behind the Uffizi Gallery (thanks to the David statue).
-Because the Accademia is so popular, long lines are usually par for the course.
+This Galleria dell'Accademia is home to one of the most celebrated statues in existence: the David.
+Michelangelo di Lodovico Buonarroti Simoni was the only artist in Florence willing to work with this block of white marble, and he turned it into a masterpiece!
+Right behind the Uffizi Gallery, the Accademia Gallery is the most visited museum in Florence.
+This means that long lines are usually par for the course.
 Luckily, we reserve your skip the line Accademia tickets ahead of time.
-Tickets are included in the price of this small group Florence walking tour.
+This means, that the only line you will stand in is a short security line.

 This iconic Duomo is Florence's most recognized landmark.
-Florence's cathedral towers over the city and is topped by a magnificent Renaissance dome designed by Filippo Brunelleschi.
-From outside the Duomo cathedral, learn about the amazing piece of architecture, and the famed bronze Baptistry Doors located just a few feet away.
+Florence's cathedral towers over the city, the cathedral is topped by a magnificent Renaissance dome designed by Filippo Brunelleschi.
+From outside the Duomo cathedral, learn about the amazing piece of architecture, and get a look at the famed bronze Baptistry Doors.

 One Florentine man changed the dessert habits of Italy for the better.
-His name was Bernardo Buontalenti, and because of him, gelato spread throughout the peninsula, and then, across the world.
-On this Florence walking tour, we pass by our favorite gelato shop in Florence and you're welcome to stop and buy one to try.
-Or, take note of where the shop is and come back later after dinner for a sweet treat.
+His name was Bernardo Buontalenti, and because of him, gelato was born.
+On this Florence walking tour, we pass by one of the best gelato shops in Florence.
+You're welcome to stop and buy one or take note of where the shop is for later on.

 Filled with statues, fountains and beautiful architecture, Piazza della Signoria is the historical and emotional heart of Florence.
 The most prominent feature of the piazza is Florence’s town hall, the Palazzo Vecchio.
 Note the Loggia dei lanzi, the beautiful exterior corridors of the Uffizi Museum, as walk by and learn about the the Medici Family’s impact on the history of Florence.